galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 Other input data forms are distances or dissimilarity measures based on molecular-based measures like DNA-DNA hybridisation, gene presence/absence, and morphology (physical dimensions).
 We will not discuss this kind of data in this tutorial.

-Aligned sequences (see Alignment below) can be converted into distances (green box above), using models for how the sites (i.e. specific nucleotides or amino acids) have evolved.
+Aligned sequences can be converted into distances (green box above), using models for how the sites (i.e. specific nucleotides or amino acids) have evolved.
 These distances can be expressed as a matrix _D_, which becomes the input to a distance-based method.

 At each step in the distance-based methods (orange boxes) the algorithm selects a pair of taxa, or clades that have been created thus far, to join together to make a new clade.
-Once that decision is made, the two taxa / clades that have been joined are replaced with the clade that the two of them make together:
+Once that decision is made, the two taxa / clades that have been joined are replaced with the clade that the two of them make together as seen in the figure below.

 ![Joining Clades](./images/JoiningCladesForTreeConstruction.png "Joining clades for tree construction"){: align="center"}

-## Data upload
+## About the data we're using

-This workshop will use a set of *anolis* lizard DNA sequences, from Jackman, Larson, de Queiroz & Losos (_Phylogenetic Relationships and Tempo of Early Diversication in Anolis Lizards_; *Systematic Biology* 1999 *48*(2):254-285; https://doi.org/10.1080/106351599260283).
+In this tutorial we will use a set of *Anolis* lizard DNA sequences, from Jackman, Larson, de Queiroz & Losos {% cite 10.1080/106351599260283 %} to trial some phylogenetic methods.
 The sequences are from the mitochondrial NADH dehydrogenase subunit 2 gene (ND2) and five transfer RNA (tRNA) genes, with an average sequence length of 1419.109 and a range of [1329,1727].